haziz09/wiim-now-playing/README.md

-# Wiim Now Playing
+# WiiM Now Playing

-Show what the Wiim device is currently playing on a separate screen.
+Show what the WiiM device is currently playing on a separate screen.

 > In design/dev phase